ac000/libmtdac/API.md

     struct mtd_cfg {
             const struct mtd_fph_ops *fph_ops;
+            const char * const *extra_hdrs;
     };

 This is a structure that can be passed into mtd\_init() to provide/override configuration data.

-It's currently just used for overriding the fraud prevention headers.
+Firstly, it can be used for overriding the fraud prevention headers.
 A user could declare a struct mtd\_fph\_ops and set various members to their own functions then set mtd\_cfg.fph\_ops to this structure and pass it into mtd\_init() e.g